If you don’t find an answer to your question, please see Contact Us

 Arts Fund policy excludes Board members from providing any direct assistance with grant applications.

-For Administration, General Information, or Media Inquiries, see Contact Us.________________________________________
+For Administration, General Information, or Media Inquiries, see Contact Us.

-From the Guidelines:
+From the Application Guidelines:

 The Arts Fund does not grant funds for professional or personal expenses that are ongoing.
 Your funded project expenses must be directly related to your project and may not include any of the following: